Live from the Southern Command in sunny South Florida.

 And so here comes a guy from the pulpit who says, in a theoretical sense or philosophical sense, much of what we've been hearing from Democrat Party leaders.

-He just says it in a you know way that's a little bit more fiery.
+He just says it in a way that's a little bit more fiery.

-Nobody's denouncing him, and Barack is not denouncing him, and Barack's out there saying, I'm gonna get us out of Iraq, but he's believing that uh that that if we elect a president thinks that we're the focus of evil in the modern world, we have a problem.
+But believing that if we elect a president thinks that we're the focus of evil in the modern world, we have a problem.

 We have a huge problem.

-And if we're gonna do that, people ought to know what they're doing before they head in to the polling place.
+And if we're going to do that, people ought to know what they're doing before they head in to the polling place.

 We'll be back.